veerbia/pearai-app/CONTRIBUTING.md

 The extension can be run in two ways:

-Interally within the main PearAI application (which is a VSCode fork): https://github.com/trypear/pearai/
+Internally within the main PearAI application (which is a VSCode fork): https://github.com/trypear/pearai/

 Externally as an extension: https://github.com/trypear/pearai-extension/